 This Mosque was built by the order of Karim Khan Zand the most famous king of the Zand dynasty(1766) near the royal palace.
 Now after 256 years this building is still standing.
 Masjed-e Vakil The Regent's Mosque is one of the most beautiful Karim Khan's creations in Shiraz.
 It is significant not only as a major religious building of the Zand period but also as the only important building of its kind to be constructed in late 18th-century Iran.

 Isfahan is the greatest museum that people are living there.
 When you are in Isfahan a list of beautiful mosques which are a collection of the best artworks can mesmerize all visitors.
-Seyyed Mosque, Isfahan the biggest and most famous mosque from the Qajar era in Isfahan.
-The eye-catching architecture, lovely tile work, and spiritual ambiance encourage visitors to spend some time sightseeing the splendid structure.
+Seyyed Mosque is the biggest and most famous mosque from the Qajar era in Isfahan.
+The eye-catching architecture, lovely tile work, and spiritual ambiance encourage visitors to spend some time sightseeing at the splendid structure.
 This is the largest mosque of the Qajar dynasty and some parts of this mosque are similar to the Imam Mosque of the Naghsh-e Jahan Square.

 Yazd Jame Mosque -The tallest minarets in Iran